Max McCormick

-Maxwell McCormick (born May 1, 1992) is an American professional ice hockey forward who is currently playing as captain of the Coachella Valley Firebirds of the American Hockey League (AHL) while under contract to the Seattle Kraken of the National Hockey League (NHL).
-McCormick was selected 171st overall in the 2011 NHL Entry Draft by the Ottawa Senators.
+Maxwell McCormick (born May 1, 1992) is an American former professional ice hockey player who played in the National Hockey League (NHL) with the Ottawa Senators, Carolina Hurricanes and Seattle Kraken.
+McCormick was selected in the sixth round, 171st overall, in the 2011 NHL entry draft by the Senators.

 Playing career

 McCormick with the Binghamton Senators in 2015.

-McCormick grew up in the Green Bay area with his younger brother Sam, and played high school hockey for Notre Dame Academy before moving to the Sioux City Musketeers of the United States Hockey League.
-He was selected by the Ottawa Senators in the sixth round of the 2011 NHL Entry Draft.
-He then committed to a collegiate career attending Ohio State University for three years.
-On May 28, 2014, he was signed to a two-year entry-level contract with the Senators.
+McCormick grew up in the Green Bay area with his younger brother Sam, and played high school hockey for Notre Dame Academy before moving to the Sioux City Musketeers of the United States Hockey League (USHL).
+He was selected by the Ottawa Senators in the sixth round of the 2011 NHL entry draft.
+He then committed to a collegiate career attending and playing for Ohio State University for three years.
+On May 28, 2014, he was signed to a two-year, entry-level contract with the Senators.

 McCormick turned professional in 2014 with the Binghamton Senators of the American Hockey League (AHL).
-McCormick made his NHL debut on October 25, 2015 with Ottawa in a 4–1 defeat to the Arizona Coyotes.
+McCormick made his National Hockey League (NHL) debut on October 25, 2015, with Ottawa in a 4–1 loss to the Arizona Coyotes.

 On February 6, 2019, McCormick was traded to the Colorado Avalanche in exchange for J.C.
 Beaudin.
-He was immediately assigned to the team's American League affiliate, the Colorado Eagles.
-McCormick played out the remainder of the 2018–19 season with the Eagles, adding 8 points in 25 regular season games and making two post-season appearances in the 2019 Calder Cup playoffs.
+He was immediately assigned to the team's AHL affiliate, the Colorado Eagles.
+McCormick played out the remainder of the 2018–19 season with the Eagles, adding 8 points in 25 regular season games and making two postseason appearances in the 2019 Calder Cup playoffs.

 McCormick then signed a one-year, two-way contract with the Carolina Hurricanes on July 25, 2019.
-In the following 2019–20 season, upon returning from injury, McCormick was assigned to the Charlotte Checkers, Carolina's AHL affiliate.
-McCormick collected 16 goals and 35 points in 56 games before the remainder of the season was cancelled due to the COVID-19 pandemic.
+In the following 2019–20 season, upon returning from injury, he was assigned to the Charlotte Checkers, Carolina's AHL affiliate.
+McCormick collected 16 goals and 35 points in 56 games before the remainder of the season was canceled due to the COVID-19 pandemic.
 On October 28, 2020, McCormick signed a one-year, two-way contract extension.

+On September 29, 2021, McCormick signed a one-year, entry-level contract with the Seattle Kraken, the NHL's expansion team for the 2021–22 season.

+Prior to the 2022–23 season, McCormick was named captain of the Kraken's new AHL affiliate, the Coachella Valley Firebirds.

+After missing the entire 2025–26 season due to his recovery from hip surgery, McCormick announced his retirement from professional hockey, at the age of 34.